Ganeche-S/Ganeche-S/README.md

 - ‍🎓 I'm currently learning at CNAM Paris as a student of the Professional Computer License

-- 💼 I’m currently looking for an apprenticeship
+- 💼 I work as a Application Developer at Ounono

 - 📫 How to reach me :